Frauke Brosius-Gersdorf: Criticism of Brosius-Gersdorf before her planned election

 Later in her election campaign, she was confronted by accusations of plagiarism, which she denied by publishing an expertise to exonerate her academic work.
 Plagiarism hunter Stefan Weber on the other hand kept pointing out various irregularities, including Brosius-Gersdorf and her husband Hubertus Gersdorf using identical phrasing in their works and occasionally even making the same quotation mistakes.
 With lawyers making public statements and neither the universities of Hamburg or Potsdam, nor the SPD commenting on Webers allegations, journalist Harald Neuber by mid August 2025 saw the credibility of the German academic system at stake.
+Only in late July 2026 the university of Hamburg published a short statement, informing that the deparments tasked with investigating the accusations of scientific misconduct found them unjustified.

 The right wing media coverage reflected several AfD positions, and, according to observers, was intended to frame Brosius-Gersdorf as "very left-leaning".
 In that case, she would be unelectable for conservative CDU and CSU MP representatives.

 Following the plagiarism allegations, CDU MP Saskia Ludwig demanded that Brosius-Gersdorf temporarily suspend her teaching position at the University of Potsdam.
 The plagiarism allegations were made shortly before the planned election, and were refuted by her.

 Beatrix von Storch (AfD) had stated during a debate in the Bundestag on 9 July 2025 that Brosius-Gersdorf did not grant a 9 month old fetus, 2 minutes before birth, human dignity and confronted Chancellor Merz by asking him, if he can reconcile to vote for such a person with his conscience.
 Journalist Patrick Bahners commented that Chancellor Merz accepted this insinuation by von Storch without objection, and that even the SPD failed to defend Brosius-Gersdorf.

 As one of Germany's most renowned legal scholars, Ekkehart Reimer edited the article about Frauke Brosius-Gersdorf on the German Wikipedia before her election.
 He had added her position on abortion, but incorrectly.
 He initially wrote that the judge wanted to allow abortion in the "first 12 months of pregnancy."
 He later changed this to "the first twelve weeks of pregnancy."